 In December 2004, we initiated ground-breaking research into cardiopulmonary resuscitation (CPR) techniques used by bystanders on patients in cardiac arrest before ambulance crews arrive.
-The research, being run in collaboration with King County four stations have been participating in a trial that scheduled for completion in June 2006.

-Emergency Medical Service (Seattle, USA) and the University of Washington (USA), aims to investigate whether CPR using chest compressions alone has an increased positive outcome for patients compared to standard CPR using chest compressions with mouthto-mouth ventilations.
-The project will be run for three
+The research, being run in collaboration with King County Emergency Medical Service (Seattle, USA) and the University of Washington (USA), aims to investigate whether CPR using chest compressions alone has an increased positive outcome for patients compared to standard CPR using chest compressions with mouth-to-mouth ventilations.
+The project will be run for three years and data on hospital outcomes will be collected for each patient in the trial.